zordius/json-path-processor/README.md

 console.log(jpp({a: {b: 'OK'}}).get('a').get('b').value()); // will get 'OK'
 ```

 * **.set(path, value, create)** : set new value by JSON path.
-When `value` is a function, execute the function with first argument as old value. the return value of the callback function will be assigned. when `create` is true, create new object by the JSON path.
+When `value` is a function, execute the function with first argument as old value. the return value of the callback function will be assigned.
+When `create` is exists, create new object by the JSON path, and `create` will be used as default value to be assigned when the callback function throws exception.

 ```javascript
 // will get {a: {b: 'OK', c:[1, 3]}}